Southern Negro Youth Congress: Other tactics

 Besides campaigning, the Southern Negro Youth Congress also believed in the power of using the arts as an instrument to promote their causes to the youth.
 The two main tactics used by the Southern Negro Youth Congress were poetry and drama.
 The Congress helped this movement by creating a literary publication Cavalcade: The March of Southern Negro Youth and a creative association entitled the Association of Young Writers and Artists to allow blacks to spread their expressions.
 In addition, the Southern Negro Youth Congress Community Theatre also performed across the South to reacquaint Southern African-Americans with their heritage, as well as show them that struggle was necessary to demonstrate that America should change its democratic pronouncement.

 Communism in the Southern Negro Youth Congress

 Since the formation of the Southern Negro Youth Congress in 1937, there was a strong communist representation present.
 With the emergence of the American Communist Party and their visibility from 1935 to 1939, the United States government began to take actions to suppress organizations with Communist members.
 From 1940 to 1952, the FBI gathered data on the Southern Negro Youth Congress through technical surveillance such as telephone and microphone taps.
-Besides this the FBI paid informants and paid for subscriptions to the Southern Negro Youth Congress’ publications.
+During the McCarthy era, SNYC was on the Attorney General's List of Subversive Organizations from at least 1948 through 1961.
+The FBI paid informants and paid for subscriptions to the Southern Negro Youth Congress’s publications.
 However, the imminent perception of the Southern Negro Youth Congress as a Communist Party dominated the mass, which subsequently led to the downfall of many Southern Negro Youth Congress campaigns and its popularity.
 Sallye Davis, mother of communist scholar and activist Angela Y. Davis, was active in the Southern Negro Youth Congress in Birmingham, Alabama.